ShaneDolphin/stock_prices_tracker/README.md

-# Stock Price Tracker and Anomaly Detection
+# Efficient Anomaly Tracker for Market Yields and Abnormal Stock Signals (EATMYASS)

 This project provides conspiracy theorists and wackadoodles on the internet (possibly named Raul) a stock price tracker that ingests stock price data, loads it into a PostgreSQL database, and detects abnormalities in the price changes using machine learning techniques.